jaak-peterson/autoware_mini_practice/practice_3/README.md

 ## 1. Preparation

 1. Copy your localizer node from the previous practice to your new practice_3 package under the `/nodes/localizer`
-2. As areminder let us build the workspace.
+2. As a reminder let us build the workspace.
 It is not necessary here, since we are adding a python node that does not need building.
 If we would be using code in C or C++ then after including the source code of the new node we would need to build the workspace and source it.
 3. Go to catkin_ws folder: `cd ~/autoware_mini_practice`
 4. Optional: `catkin clean` - will clean te workspace.
-Removes `build` and `devel` folders if you allow it.
+Removes `build` and `devel` folders.
 Suggested when nodes are removed or replaced, but again it is crucial when we are dealing with code that needs to be built.
 It is not the case with Python code, so we can see the code changes affecting the behaviour already without rebuilding the workspace.
-5. Optional: `catkin init` - if for some reason `catkin clean` reports an error and the workspace is not properly initialized
-6. Build workspace: `catkin_make`
+5. Build workspace: `catkin_make`
-7. Source your workspace: `source devel/setup.bash`
+6. Source your workspace: `source devel/setup.bash`

 ##### Validation
 * If you don't want to overwrite your waypoints file from the previous practice, then run `roslaunch practice_3 practice_2.launch` with the additional argument `waypoints_file:=your_custom_file_name.csv`